ibm-cloud-docs/Cloudant/offerings/gdpr.md

 1. The request is for regular purging, for example, *every 30 days*.
 1. The request is for over 100 documents.

-Even with purge, PI in the `_id` field leaks into places you don't want it, such as
+Even with purge, PI in the `_id` field leaks into places you do not want it, such as
 {{site.data.keyword.cloudant_short_notm}} logs, so it should be avoided.
 We have a business reason to retain those logs and will not remove log lines containing document `_id` values.